 Amendment and Termination.
-The Plan will continue in effect, unless sooner terminated pursuant to its terms, until the tenth (10th) anniversary of the date on which it was originally adopted by the Board of Directors (except as to awards outstanding on that date).
-The Board of Directors may terminate the Plan at any time with respect to any shares for which awards have not theretofore been granted; provided, however, that the Plan's termination shall not materially and adversely impair the rights of a holder with respect to any award theretofore granted without the consent of the holder.
-The Board of Directors will have the right to alter or amend the Plan or any part thereof from time to time; provided, however, that without a majority of our stockholders, no amendment or modification of the Plan may (i) materially increase the benefits accruing to holders, (ii) except as otherwise expressly provided in the Plan, materially increase the number of shares subject to the Plan or the individual award agreements, (iii) materially modify the requirements for participation, or (iv) amend, modify or suspend certain re-pricing prohibitions or amendment and termination provisions as specified therein.
+The Restated Plan will continue in effect, unless sooner terminated pursuant to its terms, until September 30, 2027 (except as to awards outstanding on that date).
+The Board may terminate the Restated Plan at any time with respect to any shares for which awards have not theretofore been granted; provided, however, that the Restated Plan's termination shall not materially and adversely impair the rights of a holder with respect to any award theretofore granted without the consent of the holder.
+The Board will have the right to alter or amend the Restated Plan or any part thereof from time to time; provided, however, that without the majority vote of our stockholders, no amendment or modification of the Restated Plan may (i) materially increase the benefits accruing to holders, (ii) except as otherwise expressly provided in the Restated Plan, materially increase the number of shares subject to the Restated Plan or the individual award agreements, (iii) materially modify the requirements for participation, or (iv) amend, modify or suspend certain re-pricing prohibitions or amendment and termination provisions as specified in the Restated Plan.

-Certain U.S. Federal Income Tax Consequences of the Plan
+Certain U.S. Federal Income Tax Consequences of the Restated Plan

-The following is a general summary of certain U.S. federal income tax consequences under current tax law to the Company (to the extent it is subject to U.S. federal income taxation on its net income) and to participants in the Plan who are individual citizens or residents of the United States for federal income tax purposes ("U.S. Participants") of stock options which are ISOs, or stock options which are NQSOs, unrestricted stock, restricted stock, restricted stock units, performance stock, performance units, SARs, and dividend equivalent rights.
+The following is a general summary, as of September 30, 2023, of certain U.S. federal income tax consequences under current tax law to the Company (to the extent it is subject to U.S. federal income taxation on its net income) and to participants in the Restated Plan who are individual citizens or residents of the United States for federal income tax purposes ("U.S. Participants") of stock options which are ISOs, or stock options which are NQSOs, unrestricted stock, restricted stock, restricted stock units, performance stock, performance units, SARs, and dividend equivalent rights.
 This summary does not purport to cover all of the special rules that may apply, including special rules relating to limitations on our ability to deduct certain compensation, special rules relating to deferred compensation, golden parachutes, U.S. Participants subject to Section 16(b) of the Exchange Act or the exercise of a stock option with previously-acquired shares.
-This summary assumes that U.S. Participants will hold their shares as capital assets within the meaning of Section 1221 of the Code.
-In addition, this summary does not address the foreign, state or local or other tax consequences, or any U.S. federal non-income tax consequences, inherent in the acquisition, ownership, vesting, exercise, termination or disposition of an award under the Plan, or shares issued pursuant thereto.
-Participants are urged to consult with their own tax advisors concerning the tax consequences to them of an award under the Plan or shares issued thereunder pursuant to the Plan.
+This summary assumes that U.S. Participants will hold their shares as capital assets within the meaning of Section 1221 of the IRC.
+In addition, this summary does not address the foreign, state or local or other tax consequences, or any U.S. federal non-income tax consequences, inherent in the acquisition, ownership, vesting, exercise, termination or disposition of an award under the Restated Plan, or shares issued pursuant thereto.
+Participants are urged to consult with their own tax advisors concerning the tax consequences to them of an award under the Restated Plan or shares issued thereunder pursuant to the Restated Plan.